 Board members will make a meaningful personal Global Leaders Circle contribution of a minimum $2,500 for each calendar year (or portion of a calendar year) they serve on the Board of Directors.
 Board Member Global Leader Circle contributions are expected during the first quarter of each calendar year unless individual special installment arrangements are pre- approved by the Board Chair.
 In addition, each Director is expected to bear the cost of travel, hotel, and incidental expenses for the Annual Conference and two Leadership Meetings, as well as registration for the Annual Conference.

 Each Director must sign Sister Cities International’s Disclosure Statement, Conflict of Interest policy, and Code of Ethics upon assumption of Board duties.

 Yes, each Director serves a maximum of two terms.
 However, the term of the Chair (two years) may be in addition to the two terms served as an elected Board member.
 After serving two consecutive terms a Director may run again after sitting off the Board for one year.

 Yes.
-Upon election to the Board new Directors will receive a brief orientation at the Annual Conference, prior to their first Board Meeting.
-The orientation will be held by the current Officers of the Board as well as Sister Cities International staff.
+Upon election to the Board new Directors will receive an orientation following their election at the Annual Business Meeting.
+The orientation is led by the Board’s HR Compliance Officer.